-Plant-based meat uses ingredients derived from plants to resemble meat, whereas clean meat is made by collecting stem cells from an animal and growing them into muscle tissue.
+Whereas plant-based meat uses ingredients derived from plants, clean meat is made by collecting stem cells from an animal, which are then grown into muscle tissue.
 The aim is to re-create the complex taste and texture of real meat.

-Each company has its own techniques for producing clean meat, but the overall process is broadly similar.
+Each company has its own techniques for producing clean meat, but the overall process is broadly the same.

 Crafting a product that combines several ingredients with ground meat – a burger, for example – is much easier than mimicking a structured product like steak or chicken breast.
 For a ground meat product, muscle fibres are harvested and then assembled into a burger or meatball.
 To produce structured meats, on the other hand, stem cells must be seeded on a three-dimensional scaffold that moves and stretches the developing muscle, simulating an animal’s body.